Cabiora/Number-games/README.md

  2- Rules

-   a) Number of tests and limited life
+   a) Limited trials

-  The test meter will be accompanied by a life system.
-Depending on the difficulty you choose, you'll have 5 lives or number of trials for the easy level, 3 for the medium level, 2 for the difficult level and 1 life for the extreme level.
+  The trial counter is limited.
+Depending on the chosen difficulty, you will have 5 trials for the easy level, 3 for the medium level, 2 for the difficult level and 1 for the extreme level.

  ## Contributors
  - Beldor Valeria, @Valkiree 1- Role (Frontend Developer)